Tools and resources to help your mental health and wellbeing

 If you do not require urgent support but are still concerned about your mental health, contacting your GP is a good place to start.

-You can also refer yourself for free, non-urgent NHS psychological therapy services, also known as IAPT or Improving Access to Psychological Therapies services, which provide evidence-based treatments for depression and anxiety.
+You can also refer yourself for free, non-urgent NHS psychological therapy (IAPT) services which provide evidence-based treatments for depression and anxiety.
+These services are open in London if you feel like you may need further, professional support.

 You can find your local service here or use the map below.